 There was of course worry that we had taken on too much.
 A new baby, a new business AND moving overseas to a place I had never set foot in before.

 “We were all keen to start a new life outside of the Sydney “rat race””.

-What misconceptions did you have about Wollongong and how has Wollongong exceeded your expectations?
+What misconceptions did you have about Wollongong.
+How has Wollongong exceeded expectations?

 As a Sydney northern beaches girl, I had not once been to Wollongong, let alone most of the suburbs south of Sydney!
 I can’t believe I never visited Wollongong and the South Coast in all the years I called Sydney home.

 Before our move, I had assumed Wollongong to be a small, industrial town.
 I had imagined quaint suburbs with small stores.
 It was encouraging to see all the familiar chain stores in Wollongong CBD and the shiny new buildings of the UOW Innovation Campus.

 “To this day, I am still in awe of the beautiful beaches of Wollongong.”

 How have you been able to benefit from the supportive business environment in Wollongong?